Putting the digital into formulation

-The UK is leading the way in the application of Industry 4.0 to formulation and at Formulation 4.0 you will get an in depth insight into 2 of the leading programmes currently underway, as well as the view of different industry players involved.
+The UK is leading the way in the application of Industry 4.0 to formulation and at Formulation 4.0 delegates got an in depth insight into 2 of the leading programmes currently underway, as well as the view of different industry players involved.

 CAFE4DM - the Unilever / The University of Manchester led Prosperity Partnership is pioneering the application of digital manufacturing techniques in formulated products.
-Professor Phil Martin will tell us about how the Centre in Advanced Fluid Engineering for Digital Manufacturing (CAFE4DM) is revolutionising the traditional chemical engineering approaches which have been used to incrementally improve the manufacture of formulate products, through the development of new academic and industrial approaches.
+Jo Cook and Professor Phil Martin told us about how the Centre in Advanced Fluid Engineering for Digital Manufacturing (CAFE4DM) is revolutionising the traditional chemical engineering approaches which have been used to incrementally improve the manufacture of formulate products, through the development of new academic and industrial approaches.

 CPI is also leading the way with the universities of Birmingham, Edinburgh and Leeds with the ambitious development of a major facility to enhance manufacture of formulated liquid products.
-Katharina Roettger will explain how the facility will enable companies to innovate in the complex area of manufacturing new multi-component formulations, without having to disrupt their current manufacturing until new formulations have been optimised.
-A key part of this facility will be the advanced process control needed to enable digital manufacuring, Matthew McEwan from Perceptive Engineering will talk about how such control allows realtime control of product quality attributes.
-Dave Berry from CPI will explain how the learning from liquid product manufacture is to be applied in a new flexible powder manufacturing system.
+Katharina Roettger explained how the facility will enable companies to innovate in the complex area of manufacturing new multi-component formulations, without having to disrupt their current manufacturing until new formulations have been optimised.
+A key part of this facility will be the advanced process control needed to enable digital manufacuring, Simon Mazier from Perceptive Engineering talked about how such control allows realtime control of product quality attributes.
+Dave Berry from CPI explained how the learning from liquid product manufacture is to be applied in a new flexible powder manufacturing system.

 Professor Phil Martin, The University of Manchester

 Katharina Roettger, National Formulation Centre, CPI